Tunkert/do-nows/README.md

 Enjoy!!!!

-## Python Programs
+## Python and Ruby Programs

-Python programs have just been added!
-These require python to be installed on your system.
+Python and ruby programs have just been added!
+These require python (or ruby if you're using a ruby program) to be installed on your system.
 You can then run these programs and they will generate HTML.
 From here you can print these HTML files to PDF.
-These files are also great for STEM students wanting to see a real world application of python!
+These files are also great for STEM students wanting to see a real world application of python and/or ruby!